Recovery¶

 -

-in the directory where we mounted the temporary disk:Example on my server:
+We search for the document in the shared resource rrhhin the directory where we mounted the temporary disk:Example on my server:

 -

-option to preserve the file permissions, otherwise, the user won't be able to access it. -
+Once the file has been identified, we proceed with its restoration: Warning It is important to use the -poption to preserve the file permissions, otherwise, the user won't be able to access it.

 From the user, we verify that the file was recovered and that it is accessible: